THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 I always enjoy walking around the ship early in the morning when it is really quiet.
 However, that was going to have to wait for another day!

-If you want to catch up with other days from this trip:
+If you want to catch up with my other trip reports you can find them here:

 We had booked a Palo Brunch for 10 am.
 Therefore we decided to go up to Cabanas for coffee, but not eat anything.
 There is so much food in Palo you really don’t want to spoil your appetite in any way.